Bits-MTech-Group48/osse-group48/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

-## About Nuxeo
+## About Selenium SCripts

-Nuxeo Platform is an open source Content Services platform, written in Java.
-Data can be stored in both SQL & NoSQL databases.

-The development of the Nuxeo Platform is mostly done by Nuxeo employees with an open development model.
+Selenium is a portable framework for testing web applications. ...
+It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
+The tests can then run against most modern web browsers.

+Selenium WebDriver
+If you want to create robust, browser-based regression automation suites and tests, scale and distribute scripts across many environments, then you want to use Selenium WebDriver, a collection of language specific bindings to drive a browser - the way it is meant to be driven.

 The source code, documentation, roadmap, issue tracker, testing, benchmarks are all public.

-Typically, Nuxeo users build different types of information management solutions for [document management](https://www.nuxeo.com/solutions/document-management/), [case management](https://www.nuxeo.com/solutions/case-management/), and [digital asset management](https://www.nuxeo.com/solutions/dam-digital-asset-management/), use cases.
-It uses schema-flexible metadata & content models that allows content to be repurposed to fulfill future use cases.

-More information is available at [www.nuxeo.com](https://www.nuxeo.com).
+More information is available at https://www.selenium.dev/.